kevinyu/spikes-vis/README.md

 Within it, add the following two pickle files:

-* `2d.pkl`: Containing a numpy array of N x 2 (2d projection for scatter-plot), where N is the number of datapoints
+* `2d.pkl`: Containing a numpy array of N x 2 (2d projection for scatter-plot), where N is the number of datapoints.
+The dtype must be float64!

 * `spectrograms.pkl`: Containing a list of length N, where each element of the list is a 2D array of dimensions F x T where F is the number of frequency channels and T is the number of time steps of the spectrogram